 My Dog’s Poop Looks Like Jell-O

-If your dog’s stool resembles the world’s least appetizing dessert food, it isn’t necessarily something to worry about.
-A small amount of mucus in a dog’s poop is entirely normal, and a sign of good health.
+If your dog’s dung resembles the world’s least appetizing dessert food, it isn’t necessarily something to worry about.
+A small amount of mucus in a dog stool is entirely normal, and a sign of good health.

 This mucus is caused by slime in the colon to help waste pass through the digestive tract without trouble.
 In fact, if your dog’s poop is as dry as a bone, it may be worth keeping an eye on as it suggests that your canine is in discomfort.

 There are, however, warning signs to look out for when it comes to mucus in canine waste.
 If it’s a different shade to the rest of the excrement, for example, refer back to our color guide and take a look at what could be occurring.

 If your dog is producing more or less mucus in their poop than usual – or nothing but mucus and no solid waste at all – get them to a vet, especially if the symptoms have persisted for over 24 hours.
 This is a sign that all is not well with Fido’s digestive tract, no matter how jovial he may otherwise be acting.

 My Dog’s Poop Looks Like Jell-O with Blood

 If you find blood in your dog’s poop but they’re acting normal, it’s not a license to ignore the problem and hope that it goes away.
 If your dog experiences the unholy combination of mucus and blood in their stool, it suggests that they are a nasty parasite infection that will require treatment from a vet.

 It’s not going to be fun – especially if it’s in the context of diarrhea – but the best possible action may be to take a sample of your dog’s poop in such a scenario and take it to a vet for an examination.
 It’s would only be polite to call ahead and announce that you’re going to do this, though.
 Dropping a dog poop onto the receptionist’s desk unexpectedly may result in your being asked to leave.